starkfell/starkfell.github.io/_posts/2018-02-08-notes-on-using-the-acs-engine-to-deploy-k8s-in-azure.md

     --scopes="/subscriptions/d5b31b94-d91c-4ef8-b9d0-30193e6308ee"
 ```

-## Create or Edit a Cluster Definition File
+## Create a Cluster Definition File

 Several Cluster Definition File examples can be found in the **[ACS Engine GitHub Repository](https://github.com/Azure/acs-engine/tree/master/examples)**.
+The Cluster Definition File that we will be using here will be a modified version of an existing example.

 The acs-engine Cluster Definition Files are JSON files that allow you to configure several options about your K8s Cluster.
 Below are the some of the more common options you will modify.